rh0vandir/Schichtplan_sync/README.md

 - `--extend`: Enable schedule extension using default pattern (default)
 - `--no-extend`: Disable schedule extension
 - `--extend-days`: Number of days to extend schedule (if not specified, uses config default_continuation_days value)
+- `--setup-auth`: Prompt for/verify HTTP credentials and exit
+- `--setup-ftp`: Prompt for/verify FTP credentials and exit
+- `--setup-smtp`: Prompt for/verify SMTP credentials and exit

 ## Calendar Integration